The Lighthouse, Millstreet is excited to publish this year’s Christmas events:

 As we move in to this Easter season the Methodist community would like to take this opportunity to wish everyone a very Happy Easter.
 As well as chocolate and flowers may we all realize the incredible message of this time of year.
 The good news is that God is love and that God loves us so much that he came and lived amongst us and then, in Jesus, gave his life on our behalf.
 He died so that we might live.
 Then he conquered death and is alive now waiting for each one of us to respond to him personally.
 This Easter time let’s make it personal by realizing that although Jesus died for all the world that means he died for you personally and me personally and is waiting for us to respond by placing our trust in him and asking him to be our personal friend and saviour.

 In Methodist circles February is the time when we especially remember that we are part of a world Church.
 It is so wonderful to realize that God’s family crosses just about every ‘border’ of nationality, culture, language and race.
 During February most Methodist Churches specially focus on partner Churches around the world seeking to share our resources with them and also to receive insight, challenge and inspiration from our sisters and brothers in different places.
 While Methodism is small in this area there are approximately seventeen million Methodists worldwide.
 This year in particular we are focusing on the Methodist Church in Zimbabwe which continues to faithfully witness to God’s grace in the midst of very difficult circumstances in that land.
 We are also thrilled that even in our small group in Millstreet there are many different nations represented.
-May it always … continue reading the full article “Methodist Update – February 2012”
+May it always [read more …] “Methodist Update – February 2012”

 Since the early days of the Methodist movement, over 250 years ago, congregations were invited to share in a Service once a year to renew their Covenant relationship with God.
 A covenant is an agreement or set of promises which 2 people exchange.
 It implies a commitment to each other.
 So our covenant with God begins with Him in that He has given himself for us on the cross and through His resurrection we are born again into Eternal Life.
 We are then called to respond by giving our lives to Him, by dying to ourself.